BrandwatchLtd/trunkfingerprint/README.md

 # trunkfingerprint
-This thing calculates a fingerprint of DB structure.
+This extension calculates a fingerprint of the DB structure.

 The main function to call is a set-returning
 ```